pkra/peterkrautzberger.org/_posts/2011/2011-09-21-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-7.md

 - partial semigroup
 - Ramsey theory
 - semigroups
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '594963075'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0081/
 ---

 > Hm, my writing process is slowing down a little (and on top of that I forgot to publish this draft) and there are other posts that I really want to write.
 I'm not really sure how I will proceed, but let's keep pushing a little further for now.
-[Last time](http://boolesrings.org/krautzberger/2011/09/15/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-6/) I tried to build a bridge from central sets via idempotent ultrafilters back to partial semigroups.
+[Last time](/0080/) I tried to build a bridge from central sets via idempotent ultrafilters back to partial semigroups.
 This is one of the key points of this series: connecting central sets and partial semigroups.

 ## Back to partial semigroups